devqnight/ChooZen-frontend/README.md

 Before being able to run the project, you'll need to configure the server address.

 To do so, copy the file named `api.js.template` and remove the `.template` suffix.
 Then, fill the `URLSERV` variable with the address of your server.

-If you are using a local instance of the server, you need to
+### Start project

 Once in the directory, you can run expo and test the app:
 >```bash